 Dietary fiber is the non-digestible part of plant-based food.
 It passes through the stomach and small intestine largely intact, reaching the colon where it feeds beneficial gut bacteria and adds bulk to stool.

 But that understates what fiber does.
 The clinical evidence connects adequate fiber intake to reduced risk of cardiovascular disease, improved blood sugar regulation, lower rates of colorectal cancer, healthy weight management, and normal bowel function.
-The European Food Safety Authority has specifically authorized the claim that chicory inulin - a soluble prebiotic fiber - contributes to maintenance of normal defecation by increasing stool frequency, at a dose of 12g per day.3
+The European Food Safety Authority has specifically authorized the claim that chicory inulin, a soluble prebiotic fiber, contributes to maintenance of normal defecation by increasing stool frequency, at a dose of 12g per day.3

 That authorized claim matters.
 In a market full of vague wellness promises, it is one of the few statements a European food supplement can legally make.
+For a full breakdown of how EFSA health claims work and what they mean for consumers, see our guide to EFSA health claims explained.

 Why does the fiber gap matter now more than ever?